Djibrilgathoni/Djibrilgathoni.github.io/README.md

 # Djibril Gathoni's Portfolio

-**Junior IT & Cybersecurity Professional | CEH Certified | IT Support, Systems Administration & Network Security**
+**SOC Analyst L1 | CEH Certified | Blue Team & DFIR**

 ### Professional Summary
-Recent BBIT graduate (October 2025) and Certified Ethical Hacker (CEH) with practical experience delivering reliable IT support to 50+ users during a 4-month attachment at Kenya Tea Packers Ltd (KETEPA).
+Recent BBIT graduate (October 2025) and Certified Ethical Hacker (CEH) with practical IT support experience during a 4-month attachment at Kenya Tea Packers Ltd (KETEPA), where I achieved a 92% first-contact resolution rate and a 25% reduction in system downtime supporting 30+ users.
-Achieved a 92% first-contact resolution rate and sustained 99.9% network uptime by managing Active Directory for 200+ accounts, patching 100+ endpoints, and minimizing security vulnerabilities.
-Hands-on skills include completing 10+ Hack The Box machines, running Nessus vulnerability scans, and analyzing network traffic with Wireshark in Cyber Shujaa labs.
-Passionate about blending IT operations, networking, system administration, and cybersecurity to drive efficiency, reliability, and security across critical systems.
+Since then I've built a hands-on blue team and DFIR portfolio through HackTheBox Sherlocks, independent network forensics investigations, and self-built labs — documenting every investigation like a real incident report, not a tutorial.
+Passionate about log analysis, network forensics, and incident response, with a focus on bringing that same rigor to a SOC Analyst L1 role.

 ### Technical Skills
 **Networking & Protocols**